 "This meditative and rhapsodic travelogue of a Romanian Jew takes the reader from the poet's childhood home to Paris in its heyday, between the Wars, and on a voyage down the coast of Africa, across to South America, and back, presenting his travels as both a mythic tale and an existential search."—Brooks Haxton, author of They Lift Their Wings to Cry

-"The translator's careful consideration of the complexities of the original is not only a faithful transposition, but also an accessible and enjoyable experience for the anglophone reader… highly commendable."—Olivier Salazar-Ferrer, Lecturer in French at the University of Glasgow School of Modern Languages and Cultures, author of Benjamin Fondane and Benjamin Fondane et la révolte existentielle
+"The translator's careful consideration of the complexities of the original is not only a faithful transposition, but also an accessible and enjoyable experience for the anglophone reader… highly commendable."—Olivier Salazar-Ferrer, author of Benjamin Fondane and Benjamin Fondane et la révolte existentielle

 "Benjamin Fondane’s Ulysses offers English readers a work that for nearly a century vanished from the world, adding that work to the canon of noteworthy French poetry of the 1930s.
 That Fondane’s voice also anticipates the homme révolté of existentialism gives still more weight to his achievement."—Lynn Hoggard, Translation Review

 "Nathaniel Rudavsky-Brody’s translation represents an important transcultural contribution to the acknowledgment of the Jewish-Romanian-French poet’s work beyond the French speaking world."—Journal of Modern Jewish Studies

 "Ulysses is not a fragment of one man’s experiences before and during the war.
 Its themes of upheaval, wanderlust, statelessness and the sheer force of individual experience are still ours today, and we can hope that this translation will open up Fondane’s world to wider audiences of readers and translators."—Modern Poetry in Translation